2025 NRFL Leagues

-The 2025 NRFL Leagues is the 61st and 59th seasons respectively of the NRFL Championship and NRFL Conference, football competitions in New Zealand.
+The 2025 NRFL Leagues was the 61st and 59th seasons respectively of the NRFL Championship and NRFL Conference, football competitions in New Zealand.
 Established in 1965, currently twelve teams compete in the Championship while 8 teams compete in the Northern and Southern sections of the Conference League.

 Northern League

 The Northern League sits above the two NRFL Divisions and is also overseen by Northern Region Football, despite being run by New Zealand Football as part of the New Zealand National League.

 Twelve teams are competing in the league – the top ten teams from the previous season, one team promoted from the NRFL Championship and Auckland FC Reserves.
 The promoted team is Fencibles United.
 It is both Auckland FC Reserves's and Fencibles United's first season in the National League.
 They replaced Melville United and Hamilton Wanderers (both relegated after a four-year Northern League spell).